 Leading by Example:

-- Since 1988, Responsible Care companies have reduced all hazardous air pollutant emissions by 75 percent, while the chemical industry overall increased production by 38 percent during the same period.
+- Since 1988, Responsible Care companies have reduced all hazardous air pollutant emissions by 76 percent.

 Policies to Help Protect the Environment